MLB Odds: Seven Red Sox Prop Bets Worth Considering In 2021 Season

 Given the explosion of the sports betting landscape over the last few years, we’re seeing more and more bettable options across the American markets.
-And while I think the best way to bet the Sox is to go “Over” their season win total, I found seven other ways to wager on Boston baseball.
+And while I think the best way to bet the Red Sox is to go “Over” their season win total, I found seven other ways to wager on Boston’s baseball team.

 Alex Cora +1200 AL Manager of the Year (DraftKings)